themancalledzac/edens.zac/README.md

 - Milestone 1:
     - Get a body of photography that we can work with
         - MVP would include Steph Wedding pics, PNWER pics, family pics, and maybe a few backpacking trips exported.
+    - We need to get a solid 100-200 images. best of the best from a few different time periods.
 - Milestone 2:
     - AWS S3 bucket
         - Images uploaded here for storage.